Bioequivalence bioavailability

 • Balance incomplete block designs

-What is bioequivalence (BE)?
 The absence of a significant difference in the rate and extent to which an active ingredient or active moiety in pharmaceutical equivalents or pharmaceutical alternatives become available at the site of action when administered at the same molar dose under the same conditions in an appropriately designed study.
-BE between a test and reference product is established in order to demonstrate therapeutic equivalence.
-Therapeutically equivalent drug products can be substituted with the full expectation that the substituted (test) product will produce the same safety effect and safety profile as the originally prescribed ( reference) product.
-Acceptable BE between a test and reference profuct is among the criteria by regulatory agency for approval of new generic drug product

-What is bioavailability (BA)?
-The absense of a significant difference in the rate and extent to which the active ingredient or active moiety in pharmaceutical equivalence or alternatives becomes available at the site of drug action when administered at the same molar dose under similiar conditions in an appropriately designed study.
+The absence of a significant difference in the rate and extent to which the active ingredient or active moiety in pharmaceutical equivalents or alternatives becomes available at the site of drug action when administered at the same molar dose under similar conditions in an appropriately designed study.

-What is the difference between BE and BA?
-The difference between BE and BA lies in the study goals, hence the study designs and statistical analysis of the study outcomes.
-The BA studies can be employed to assess the pharmacokinetics and performance of a drug product related to the absorbtion, distribution and elimination of the drug in vivo.
-In contrast, BE studies are premarily utilized for formulation comparisons and thus data analysis focuses on the release of active ingredient or moiety from the drug product and subsequent absorbtion into the systemic circulation.
-Drug profucts are considered as pharmaceutical equivalents when they are identical dosage forms and contain identical amounts of the identical active drug ingredient.
-These products do not necessarily contain the same inactive ingredients and they may differ in characteristics such as shape, scoring configuration, release mechanisms, packaging, expiration time, and within certain limits labling.
+In contrast, BE studies are primarily utilized for formulation comparisons and thus data analysis focuses on the release of active ingredient or moiety from the drug product and subsequent absorption into the systemic circulation.
+Drug products are considered as pharmaceutical equivalents when they are identical dosage forms and contain identical amounts of the identical active drug ingredient.